yanpozka/airvet-jwt/README.md

 ### Usage:
-Get a JWT token with any of the users: if you have jq installed (easy way):
+Get a JWT token with any of the users, using the `POST /auth` endpoint: if you have jq installed (easy way):

 ```